ziapeltagames/six-winters/docs/RULES_IDEAS.md

       * The advantage to symbols is that the whole thing could be decoupled
    * Instructions to draw from a deck (location or encounter)?

+# Card Types

+There are a variety of card types that can be found.

+## Outside of Mission

+The following cards may be found outside of the normal mission structure.

+* Artifacts
+* Developments
+* Lifepath
+* Discord

 # Missions

 A mission pack is split into three parts.